Diet

 • Second, wash the fruit properly

-• Fourth, slice the cantaloupe into small pieces, put it into a food bowl, and serve to your guinea pigs
+• Fourth, slice the cantaloupe into small pieces, put it into a food bowl, and serve

 Is Cantaloupe Good for Guinea Pigs?

-Yes, cantaloupe is good for guinea pigs if served correctly.
+Yep.
+Cantaloupe is good for guinea pigs if served correctly.

-Prevention of scurvy
+Prevention of Scurvy

-Proper growth
+Proper Growth

-Keeping the body hydrated
+Keeping the Body Hydrated

-Digestive health
+Digestive Health

 Is Cantaloupe Bad for Guinea Pigs?

+Cantaloupe isn’t bad for guinea pigs if you serve it properly.
 Anything in excess is bad for health.

-Obesity & Diabetes
+Obesity and Diabetes

-A diet with high sugar content in it can lead to diabetes and obesity in your guinea pigs.
+Cantaloupe naturally contains a high amount of sugar.
+A diet with high sugar content can lead to diabetes and obesity in your guinea pigs.

 Diarrhea